 I was basically locked in my room and the only time I would go out was to hook up with my connection.
 I spent at least… $400 a day on pills.

 A habitual user will eventually need more Ativan to produce the same effects.
 This is known as having a tolerance to the drug.
 Often times, people who are addicted to Ativan are aware they have a problem and may even desire to quit, but they are unable to.
 Withdrawal symptoms can make quitting even more difficult.
-Rehab, therapy and/or medically assisted detox can help those struggling with an Ativan addiction overcome their habit as safely and successfully as possible.
+Rehab, therapy, and medically assisted detox can help those struggling with an Ativan addiction overcome their habit as safely and successfully as possible.